 In English grammar, there are various types of words that often make people get confused regarding their meaning and usage.
-Sometimes, people take such words to be the same, and sometimes they fail to understand the difference.
+Sometimes, people consider such words the same, and sometimes they fail to understand the difference.
 The words either and both come under this category.

 Either and both are two different words and have different meanings and usage.
-They are used under different contexts and can never be used interchangeably.
+They are used in different contexts and can never be used interchangeably.

-Either is mainly used when we talk about one or the other of two options.
+Either is mainly used when discussing one or the other of two options.
 With either, we indicate the selection of one out of two.
 This is basically the conjunction function of the word.
 Further, it can also work as an adverb and means as well.
 And as a pronoun, it can mean both, as in each of two.

 - It is either the wood or the plastic that makes the table.